coder-3000-e/Word-Scrabble/README.md

    - **Download as ZIP:** Alternatively, you can download the repository as a ZIP file by clicking the "Download" button on the GitHub repository's main page.
 Once downloaded, extract the ZIP archive to a location of your choice on your local machine.

-4. Navigate to the project's root directory (in folder `Word Scrabble`) in your terminal.
+4. Navigate to the project's root directory (in folder `Word Scrabble` where the `Program.cs` is located in) in your terminal.

 5. Run the following commands to build and execute the program:
    ```